haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 NimbleEdge Orchestrator is built over
 `PySyft <https://github.com/OpenMined/PySyft/tree/dev/packages/grid>`__

-The service itself can be run as a docker container on the main server.

-create a virtual environment to install the necessary dependencies.
+The service itself can be run as a docker container on the main server.You just have to create a virtual environment to install the necessary dependencies.
 The dependencies could simply be installed via

 .. code:: bash